 - 5.9.1 A Wind Turbine Pad shall be constructed at every Turbine Foundation location. - 5.9.2 Wind Turbine Pads shall be sufficient in size to allow for simultaneous offloading, storage, and assembly of all Wind Turbine components, including, but not limited to, rotor, nacelle, and tower sections. - 5.9.3 Wind Turbine Pads shall comply with the Turbine Supplier Project Site Requirements. - 5.9.4 Wind Turbine Pads shall be cleared of brush, boulders, and other debris around each Turbine Foundation, up to the pad limits, and shall be continually maintained to ensure a safe working environment. - 5.9.5 Wind Turbine Pads shall not exceed two percent (2%) grade, or less if required for the safe execution of Work, including Wind Turbine assembly, storage, or erection. - 5.9.6 Wind Turbine Pads shall have a graveled surface with sub-grade cleared and compacted to at least ninety-five percent (95%) of the maximum density within the moisture content of two percent (2%) below optimum to two percent (2%) above optimum, as determined by ASTM Standard D698, unless a higher level of compaction is required by the geotechnical engineering report. - 5.9.7 Following Wind Turbine installation, a gravel ring (i.e., "beauty ring") shall be installed around the perimeter of each Wind Turbine location, at a minimum distance of twenty (20) feet beyond the Wind Turbine tower wall in all directions.
-All crushed rock surfacing around the perimeter of each Wind Turbine location shall conform, at a minimum, to the specifications prescribed in Section 5.10 (Crushed Rock Surfacing) herein. - 5.9.8 Crane pads shall be designed and constructed to allow for use of cranes in ongoing Wind Turbine maintenance activities following construction (e.g., cranes required for gearbox removal and / or installation).
-[Note to PacifiCorp: will crane pads remain after construction?]
+All crushed rock surfacing around the perimeter of each Wind Turbine location shall conform, at a minimum, to the specifications prescribed in Section 5.9.9 (Crane pads shall be designed and constructed to allow for use of cranes in ongoing Wind Turbine maintenance activities following construction (e.g., cranes required for gearbox, generator, and transformer removal and / or reinstallation).